Home & Family

 PETS IN VALENCIA

-Not too many years ago dogs were not commonplace on the streets in Spain.
-Nowadays, and certainly in Valencia, people have warmed to mankind’s best friend and other pets.
+Not too many years ago pets were less commonplace on the streets in Valencia.
+Nowadays in Spain, people have warmed to humanity’s best friend and other pets.

-Dogs and cats being kept in blocks of flats is fairly commonplace although some property owners can be concerned about damage or complaints from neighbours.
+Dogs and cats kept in blocks of flats is fairly commonplace.
+However some property owners can be concerned about damage or complaints from neighbours.
+It is always best to check.

-Small areas exist where dogs are officially allowed to play.
-A jovial sign states Perros si The Turia river bed park is naturally a marvellous place for pets to stroll, play and interact with each other.
+Small areas are fenced off for dogs.
+Play is officially permitted here.
+Jovial signs stating perros si can be observed too.
+The Turia riverbed park is naturally a marvellous place for pets to stroll, play and interact with each other.

 Surprisingly for some, dogs are not allowed on public transport nor inside restaurants unless otherwise stated.
 Some eateries allow them on the terrace.

-The threat of parasite born leishmaniasis is present in Spain, especially in the summer.
+Pet owners should be aware that a threat of parasite born leishmaniasis is present in Valencia, especially in the summer.
 Vets in Valencia constantly warn of the awful but fortunately treatable disease and suggest precautionary vaccines.

-Within the European Union, pets may move freely if they have been micro chipped, received the necessary vaccine against rabies and their owners possess a valid EU pet passport.
+Pets can travel freely within the European Union but only if they have been micro chipped.
+They also need to have received the necessary vaccine against rabies.
+Their owners also have to possess a valid EU pet passport.